Rob Parker (British politician): In opposition

 In opposition, Parker criticised the council's Conservative leader Jim Speechley, telling The Guardian that Speechley had launched a "scorched earth" campaign against council employees who had been hired by the Labour-Liberal Democrat administration, including the firing of the council's chief executive Jill Barrow.
 Parker wrote to the Audit Commission in 1999 to complain about what he called the "systematic abuse of power and process for a number of years".
 The auditors found that severance payments which were made to Barrow and another employee were unlawful; the Commission also went on to investigate further claims about Speechley's management and published a highly critical report in 2002; this, along with a police investigation into "misconduct in a public office", led to Speechley's resignation as leader (he was eventually jailed following the police investigation).
 Speechley's reluctance to resign led to calls from Parker for the national Conservative Party to intervene or risk the group becoming "essentially the party of sleaze".
 In the aftermath, Speechley's ally Ian Croft became the new Leader, but he too came under criticism for his treatment of the chief executive David Bowles, who had been a whistleblower in the Speechley affair.
 In April 2004, Parker urged Croft to retract a letter stating Croft's lack of confidence in Bowles.
 The Labour group were barred from a mediation meeting between Bowles and Croft held the next month, after the group publicly stated that they believe it was part of an attempt to force Bowles' departure.
 After Bowles resigned, Parker called on the council to leave a nine-month "period of reflection" before appointing a successor.
 Another Audit Commission investigation into the council's management led Croft and his cabinet to resign in March 2005; Parker called for a "rainbow coalition" of all the main parties to form an administration in the six weeks before the 2005 local elections, but in the event Croft's successor Martin Hill opted for a Conservative-only administration.

-Since returning to the Labour group's leadership in 2017, Parker has campaigned for greater action on environmental issues and has called on the Conservative-led council to use its some of its reserves to fund essential public services.
+After returning to the Labour group's leadership in 2017, Parker campaigned for greater action on environmental issues and has called on the Conservative-led council to use its some of its reserves to fund essential public services.